What Is The Sperm Water Test?

 - Semen Sinks Immediately – It is possible that the semen sinks to the container’s bottom immediately after being introduced.
 This result could possibly indicate a low sperm count, due to a lack of active sperm cells that swell and float near the surface.
 Additionally, semen has a higher specific gravity than water does.
 Therefore, a semen sample that sinks immediately could have a higher ratio of seminal fluids to sperm cells.

 - Semen Gradually Sinks – It is possible that the semen takes a few minutes before eventually sinking to the bottom.
 This would be interpreted as a slight variation of the first result.
-In this case, it could still indicate a low number of sperm.
-However, it’s still better than the first result because it took some time for the sample to sink to the bottom.
+In this case it could also indicate a low number of sperm, but not as low as the first result because it took some time for the sample to sink to the bottom.

 Regardless of what the results are, it’s recommended to perform another test after 90 days to verify that the same results are observed.
 No matter what the results of either test reveals, it is important to note that this method is not a substitute for a semen analysis.